Antony-Rubens/DevEmphasis-Mind-your-Buisness/README.md

 Project Description

 Mind Your Business AI is a fun web-based app that mimics the nosy behavior of typical Malayali relatives.
-When you type a personal update like “Got a job,” AI characters like Ammavan, Ammayi, Appooppan, and Ammu respond with sarcastic, judgmental comments in Malayalam+English, just like a family WhatsApp group.
-The cartoonish UI even lets you “Slap” or “Electrify” them for fun!
+When you type a personal update like “Got a job,” AI characters like Ammavan, Ammayi, Appooppan, and Ammu respond with sarcastic, judgmental, compararision comments in Malayalam+English, just like a family WhatsApp group.

 The Problem (that doesn't exist)